-Classes must meet at the scheduled exam time for some type of evaluation which need not be comprehensive or written.
+Policy No. 4-114 Purpose Final Examination Guidelines Classes must meet at the scheduled exam time for some type of evaluation which need not be comprehensive or written.
 This does not apply to labs or clinical situations.
 Finals in online classes should be scheduled during the final exam week, available for multiple days.

-Master Course Outline

-All credit courses have a Master Course Outline (MCO) which includes information such as: course name, course number, credit hours, lecture hours, laboratory hours, origination date, revision date, name submitted by, prerequisites, corequisites, course description, course objectives, course content, grading procedures, textbooks, bibliography, and alignment with college objectives and collegewide student learning competencies.
+Purpose Master Course Outline Guidelines All credit courses have a Master Course Outline (MCO) which includes information such as: course name, course number, credit hours, lecture hours, laboratory hours, origination date, revision date, name submitted by, prerequisites, corequisites, course description, course objectives, course content, grading procedures, textbooks, bibliography, and alignment with college objectives and collegewide student learning competencies.
 As MCOs are developed, faculty members work with their dean and the Director of Curriculum, Assessment and Articulation on revisions.
 Once finalized, the revisions are submitted to the Director of Curriculum, Assessment and Articulation to present to the Curriculum Committee.
 The Curriculum Committee takes a vote to return for revision, reviews with divisions, or recommend for approval.
 Recommended revisions are forwarded to the Vice President of Academic Services and Student Development for final approval.
 Approved MCOs are updated digitally in a network drive of current Master Course Outlines.
 The updated and proposals with signatures are archived digitally.
-Physical copies of MCO revisions are distributed to Word Processing to update the upcoming catalog and Registration and Student Records to update the student information system.
+Physical copies of MCO revisions are distributed to Word Processing Purpose to update the upcoming catalog and Registration and Student Records to update the student information system.
+Room Changes Guidelines If a faculty member will not be meeting in his/her assigned classroom for any reason, please notify Academic Services (extension 1587) and some form of notification for latecomers.
+Permanent room changes must be approved by the Director of Registration and Student Records.
+Purpose Syllabus Guidelines The course syllabus is the most important document created for a course.
+It is not the same as the Master Course Outline.
+The Master Course Outline is the document provided by the College to outline curriculum guidelines for that course.
+The Master Course Outline is not a document for students and is expected to be followed by every instructor.
+Each instructor must type a first-day handout or syllabus that will tell students what they can expect from the course, including policies and procedures.
+Refer to the Syllabus Template on the Intranet.